 Emilly Prado is a writer and library assistant living in Portland, Oregon.
 Her work focuses on amplifying the voices of people from marginalized communities in music, activism, and art and has appeared in several publications including Remezcla, Bitch Media, and the Portland Mercury amongst others.
 When not writing, she takes photos, makes zines, and sells homemade pinback buttons under the name of Sludge Judy.

-One sentence to describe yourself and where you came from: One-and-a-half generation Chicana by way of California and Michoacán, Mexico.
+One sentence to describe yourself: One-and-a-half generation Chicana by way of California and Michoacán, Mexico.

 What will you be presenting on?
 Food as tradition, contention, and memory

 Best piece of advice you ever got about cooking: It's all about the timing.
 Also, clean as you go.

 If you could only eat one meal forever, it would be: See below!

 Favorite food: Morisqueta.
 A regional Tierra Caliente staple for country folk consisting of a mountain of white rice, frijoles de la olla, and slightly spicy, tender tomato sauce-stewed pork topped with crema, cabbage, cotija cheese, and a handful of radishes on the side.